sankalpsharmaa/india-plfs/README.md

 - `dict` contains all the dictionary files for first visits and revisits to parse variables from `.txt` files
 - `src` contains the cleaning scripts
 - `docs` contains documentation about sampling weights and variables

+## Usage Instructions

+1. `make_plfs.do` contains globals at the top of the script to specify the filepaths to the data and code folders respectively.
+The code global assumes by default that the plfs repo lies in your root folder `~`.